• Skip to primary navigation

 Instructions

 • Slice chicken thighs into half.
-Season chicken with the marinade ingredients as listed above and set aside to marinate as you work on the next step.
+Marinate the chicken with the marinade ingredients as listed above and set aside.
+(If you have time, marinate for 15-minutes for more flavor).

 • Peel and dice potatoes into 1-inch cubes.
-Then in the large pot of filled with enough water, bring it to boil on high heat and boil the diced potatoes for 5 minutes or until fork tender.
-Strain the potatoes and set aside.
+Then bring a large pot filled with enough water to boil on medium-high heat.
+Boil the diced potatoes until fork tender, about 5 minutes.
+Strain and set aside.

-• Heat 2 tablespoon or 30 ml vegetable oil in a large pan on medium high heat.
-Add the cooked rice, breaking it apart.
-Then season rice with soy sauce and pour eggs onto the rice.
-Toss everything together until eggs are cooked.
-Transfer fried rice into a 9x13 baking dish and evenly spread it out.
+• Heat 2 tablespoon or 30 ml vegetable oil in a large pan on medium-high heat.
+Add the cooked rice and break it up.
+Add soy sauce and eggs.
+Toss until the rice is evenly coated.
+Transfer fried rice to a deep 9 x 13-inch baking dish and evenly spread it out.

 • Preheat oven to 500 degrees F.

-• Spoon the chicken and sauce over fried rice and spread out evenly.
-Sprinkle shredded cheese over top.
-Broil in the oven for 5-10 minutes until cheese has melted and browns slightly, monitoring the process.
-Remove from the oven and serve hot to enjoy!
+• Broil in the oven until cheese has melted and slightly browns, about 5-10 minutes, closely monitoring the process.
+Remove from the oven and enjoy hot!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!